Trees Outside Forest Certification Standard

 |Chairperson|| Dr Devendra Pandey, ex PCCF &HoFF, Arunachal Pradesh and|

 ex DG, Forest Survey of India

-The term ToF, refers to “all trees growing outside recorded forest areas”.
-Forests and ToF occupy about 24% of the geographic area our country however majority of industrial demand of wood is met from ToF at present.
-ToF resources cater in a major way to meeting the requirements of wood fiber in India, especially from the pulp and paper, plywood and composite products and the handicrafts and furniture industry.
+The term ToF refers to “all trees growing outside recorded forest areas”.
+Forests and ToF occupy about 24% of the geographic area of our country however the majority of the industrial demand for wood is met from ToF at present.
+ToF resources cater in a major way to meeting the requirements of wood fiber in India, especially from the pulp and paper, plywood and composite products, and the handicrafts and furniture industry.
 However, due to the small scale and unorganized nature of the ToF practitioners, these tend to remain on the fringes of the certification universe.
 Keeping the ToF outside the certification ambit is impacting the uptake of these resources by the industry, as well as denying them the benefits of certification to others in the value chain.

 |EoI for participation||NCCF TOR TOF||SDG ToF||SDG ToF||TOF Certification Standard||EoI for Pilot Testing||NCCF ToF Certification Standard|